Clayton Tune: Arizona Cardinals

 Tune was selected by the Arizona Cardinals in the fifth round (139th overall) of the 2023 NFL draft.
-Due to Joshua Dobbs being benched, Tune made his first NFL start on November 5, 2023, against the Cleveland Browns.
+Due to Joshua Dobbs being benched, Tune made his first NFL start on November 5, 2023, against the Cleveland Browns, where he threw for 58 yards and two interceptions.
 As a rookie, he appeared in seven games and made one start in the 2023 season.

 Tune was waived by the Cardinals on August 25, 2025.

 Green Bay Packers

-On August 27, 2025, Tune signed with the Green Bay Packers's practice squad.
+On August 27, 2025, Tune signed with the Green Bay Packers' practice squad.
+On December 31, the Packers signed Tune to their active roster amid injuries to Jordan Love and Malik Willis, and he started for the team in Week 18, recording six completions for 34 yards and no touchdowns in the 16–3 loss to the Minnesota Vikings.
+He was waived by Green Bay on January 6, 2026.

+Columbus Aviators

+On January 12, 2026, Tune was allocated to the Columbus Aviators of the United Football League (UFL).
+Tune was released by the Aviators on February 9.